Contacts, Comments or Complaints

 In the first instance, please email your child’s class teacher regarding your child and their needs.
 They will aim to respond to you within 3 working days.
 The format for staff emails is firstname.lastname@example.org

-Ingrid Tregoing (SENCo) can be contacted on email@example.com (working days usually Mon-Weds).
+Helen Scrivner (SENCo) can be contacted on email@example.com (working days Mon-Weds).

-If you want to contact the SEND school governor, please email the school office on firstname.lastname@example.org, marking your email ‘FAO Lisa Wakley-Davies, Governor’
+If you want to contact the SEND school governor (Lisa Wakley-Davies), please email her via the clerk to governors firstname.lastname@example.org

 We aim to build on best practice through regular communication with all our stakeholders, so please do get in touch with feedback and comments.
 We will aim to resolve any disputes in a fair and transparent manner, taking into account the views of parents and students.
 If there is an issue that you don’t feel has been resolved following discussion with the relevant staff, you are entitled to make a complaint using the procedure described in the Complaints Policy.

 Local Offer: The Education department at the County Council would like as many people as possible to be involved in shaping the Local Offer.
 They welcome the involvement of parents/carers, young people, partners and voluntary/community groups.